P.O. Box 7007

 "Pups on Parole" where inmates are trained to be dog gentler's in cooperation with the Carson City animal shelter.
-This years goal is 100 dog adoptions.
-To this point WSCC is at 50 adoptions.
 All dogs are trained to be able to be around people from 3 years old to 90 years old.
 Please review the >"Puppies up for Parole"

 On December 20, 2000, WSCC launched its first Prison Industry.
 A crew of thirty inmates recycle playing cards for resale in area gift shops and retail outlets.
 The work involves trimming the corners of decks with an industrial cutter (to denote that the decks may not be used again in a casino), sorting the cards to ensure each deck is complete and packaging them for resale.